torokrolf/homelab/06-Automation/README.md

 - **Update tasks**: Automates OS and application updates on Proxmox VM/LXC clients.
 - **Time zone configuration**: Ensures the correct time zone is set on all client machines.
-- **APT Cache NG management**: Configures local APT Cache NG via Ansible instead of manually on each client.
+- **APT Cacher NG management**: Configures local APT Cacher NG via Ansible instead of manually on each client.
 - **User creation and password setup**: Creates users with the same name on all target machines for **simple and consistent management**.
 - **SSH key distribution**

 ---

 ← [Back to the Homelab main page](../README_HU.md)